ethannef/Parking-Sensor-Project/README2.md

 - Display layer: "We're going to use the Adafruit IO platform to illustrate how to publish data to the cloud and monitor it from anywhere in the globe"
 - Authors consciously rejected Firebase: "We restricted the usage of firebase database in our project and shifted to cloud database as we were aware of the complexities involved in transferring the data from database to the mobile app or any other user point"

+**Advantages / Disadvantages (as stated by source):**
+- ❌ **Disadvantage of Firebase (stated):** Authors explicitly rejected it due to "the complexities involved in transferring the data from database to the mobile app or any other user point" — AWS IoT Shadow chosen instead

 ---

 ### 1.4 Dipal018/Smart_Parking